 "It's so direct and honest, it's almost painful ...
 All the songs are about sex and death and drinking.
 If you listen to early George Jones, it's simple, three-chord stuff where the subject is everyday life ...
 It could be the Buzzcocks."

 The line-up, in case you haven't been paying attention: Jon Langford (Mekons, Pine Valley Cosmonauts), Steve Goulding (Mekons, Pine Valley Cosmonauts, Graham Parker & the Rumour), Alan Doughty (Jesus Jones, Dollar Store), Deano (Dollar Store, Wreck), and Tracy Dear (World's Greatest Living Englishman).
-Often filling in for Goulding on the Wacos' Midwestern jaunts is Joe Camarillo (Hushdrops).
+On drums the past few years has been Joe Camarillo (Hushdrops).

 They are working to save music so you don't have to.